-Towle manages public equity portfolios for families and institutions on a fully discretionary basis.
-The firm specializes in a value investment discipline designed to uncover significant discrepancies between stock market prices and underlying company values.
-This search for value generally leads to segments of the market that are overlooked by many asset managers at the time of purchase.
-For investors with a long-term investment horizon seeking capital appreciation in excess of stock market returns, the Towle value investment approach may appreciably diversify their scope of investment and complement core equity allocations.
+Towle manages public equity portfolios for private and institutional investors on a fully discretionary basis.
+Towle believes that investor biases create market inefficiencies, and that systematically acting on these inefficiencies can unlock opportunities for long-term appreciation This search for value generally leads to segments of the market that are overlooked by many asset managers at the time of purchase.
+For investors with a long-term investment horizon seeking capital appreciation in excess of stock market returns, the Towle investment approach may appreciably diversify their scope of investment and complement core equity allocations.

-In general, Towle manages a flagship small capitalization (cap) value strategy whereby client portfolios are managed on a "pari-passu" basis to the strategy's model portfolio, meaning that they are managed together and in the same style.
+In general, Towle manages a flagship small capitalization ("cap") value strategy whereby client portfolios are managed on a "pari-passu" basis to the strategy's model portfolio, meaning that they are managed together and in the same style.
 However, Towle does work with clients to accommodate client-specific guidelines.

-Investors can participate in the flagship strategy via separately managed accounts, wrap fee programs, model delivery programs, pooled investment vehicles, investment companies registered under the Investment Company Act of 1940 ("Registered Mutual Funds") and the Undertakings for Collective Investment in Transferable Securities directive ("UCITS Funds").
-Towle manages the assets of the pooled investment vehicles, Registered Mutual Funds and UCITS Funds based on their specific investment objectives and restrictions, as outlined in their respective prospectuses and statements of additional information, rather than on the individual needs and objectives of the individual shareholders.
+Investors can participate in the flagship strategy via separately managed accounts, wrap fee programs, model delivery programs, pooled investment vehicles, and investment companies registered under the Investment Company Act of 1940 ("Registered Funds").
+Towle manages the assets of the pooled investment vehicles and Registered Funds based on their specific investment objectives and restrictions, as outlined in their respective prospectuses and statements of additional information, rather than on the individual needs and objectives of the individual shareholders.